Introduction to Windows 10 Desktop Mode

 But now, it’s been introduced to Desktops as well.
 Cortana is not just voice control.
 If you are bored, you can even talk to Cortana.
 Yeah.
 It is that smart.
 For e.g. If you ask it ‘whose your father?’, you will get an answer like Bill Gates with a lot of explanations from it.
 It’s more like Siri on Mac and Android’s Google Voice.

 You even get an option of “Hey, Cortana” similar to that of “Hey, Google” in Android.
 You can use Cortana to send messages and short emails, write voice-based descriptions and even create an email from scratch without even touching your mouse.
-You can also get weather reports, take down notes and search browser similar to that of Android.
+You can also get weather reports, take down notes, and search browsers similar to that of Android.

-There are a lot of other about Windows 10 features, which are not fully functional.
-Photos app is still laggy.
+There are a lot of other Windows 10 features, which are not fully functional.
+The photos app is still laggy.
 Though Media Centre is gone, the new Windows 10 player cannot play mkv and DVD files which are quite irritating.

 Though Windows 10 is still in its young age, it’s good to see it giving competition to Mac, if not Linux.
 At least it’s easy and will always be to use Windows 10 instead of Mac until unless you are a programmer and a tech-savvy guy.